 As the only commercial river operators on the Gila River, we are proud to be your escort on this trip down one of the southwest’s most prized bucket list river adventures.

-The first 2 people next person to book before Jan 1st can save 10% using promo code “savethegila” by booking before February 1st.
+The group of 2 or more people to book can save 10% on two tickets using promo code “savethegila” by booking before February 1st.

 Enjoy a beautiful morning beginning with a hearty, hot breakfast.
 We will cover another 10 river miles or so a day and hope to make time for side hikes and exploration.
 We will then be deep in the wilderness where we can enjoy a beautiful side hike or take in the solitude riverside from a camp chair by a crackling fire.

 Another crisp morning and river day will follow.
 We will wind our way through the Gila’s inner canyons and the tight brushy class II-III rapids, keeping a close eye out for obstructions, strainers and wildlife!